Big Ben Bricks Logo

 Getting your train to run through curves and switches can be a bit frustrating.
 The following illustrations will provide some sample wheel configurations to help you get started.

-Two Flanged Wheels
+Two Flanged Wheels 8 studs apart

 Good